• /

 A few words about game engines

-Most modern game engines have been years in development before embracing their final form.
-It took multiple iterations and hundreds of video games to polish each version.
-Some of them were significantly improved, and others have been rewritten from scratch, thus receiving another brand name (e.g., CryEngine >> Dunia).
-It is also important to keep in mind that most game engines use various pieces of additional software to have specific functionality (e.g., compatibility with multiple platforms, realistic physics, UI, rendering, audio, etc.).
+Most modern game engines were developed for years before embracing their final form.
+Each version was polished through multiple iterations and hundreds of video games.
+Some were significantly improved, and others were rewritten from scratch, thus receiving another brand name.
+It is also essential to remember that most game engines use various pieces of additional software to achieve specific functionality (e.g., compatibility with multiple platforms, realistic physics, UI, rendering, audio, etc.).

 5 notable Unity games